seamusdemora/seamusdemora.github.io/MacStuff.md

    Yes, it created the requested output... it's in an email message!
 You can verify this by checking your email with the `mail` command.
 Alternatively, you may use a `redirect` to send the output to a file; e.g. `echo "Hello World from at" > ~/at_output.txt`

    That was so much fun, let's try another one - one that I actually use occasionally.
 In this example, we'll schedule a "pre-recorded announcement" to play at a designated time.
-I occasionally "get lost", or forget the rest of the world when I'm screwing around on this Apple computer; consequently, I recorded an MP3 file named `~/Music/getoffass.mp3` as a reminder to get out of my comfortable chair, and get up and move about!
+I occasionally "get lost", or forget the rest of the world when I'm screwing around on this Apple computer; consequently, I recorded an MP3 file named `~/Music/getoffass.mp3` as a reminder to get out of my comfortable chair, and move!

    ``` zsh
    % at 14:45